eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 while readers should try to avoid requesting retransmissions too often, in an interoperable system the writers should be robust against it.

-In Cyclone DDS, upon receiving a Heartbeat that indicates samples are missing, a reader will schedule the second and following retransmission requests to be sent after ``Internal/NackDelay`` or combine it with an already scheduled request if possible.
+In Eclipse Cyclone DDS, upon receiving a Heartbeat that indicates samples are missing, a reader will schedule the second and following retransmission requests to be sent after ``Internal/NackDelay`` or combine it with an already scheduled request if possible.
 Any samples received in between receipt of the Heartbeat and the sending of the AckNack will